xster/flutter-wiki/Flutter-build-release-channels.md

 ### stable

-Eventually we will also have a `stable` build, which will be the best `beta` build of the previous quarter or so, but we haven't yet reached a quality level that we are sufficiently happy with to use this label yet.
+When we believe we have a particularly good build, we promote it to the `stable` channel.
+This has so far happened only once, with our 1.0 launch.
+We intend to do this more or less every quarter, but this may vary.

 ## How to change channels